 It is possible to have guidelines of what should work, but this does not guarantee success.
 Read the blog to know all about conversion rate optimisation.

-There is very little content online which focuses on explaining the conversion goals for publishers and their optimization.
-So in continuation with our last post, lets begin with understanding conversion optimization to improve sharing.
+There is very little content online which focuses on explaining the conversion goals for publishers and their optimisation.
+So in continuation with our last post, let’s begin with understanding conversion optimisation to improve sharing.

 Nevertheless, you don’t have to be the next viral superstar to learn the patterns of social sharing.
 Scott Brinker of Ion Interactive wrote an article on why sharing on social platform works – because you have real people interacting, who add “authenticity” to the experience.

 It goes beyond the pseudo testimonial and actually works because of social proof and authority, since the likes of Facebook, Twitter, and LinkedIn provide profiles of individuals, citing their works, their job positions, and their titles, among other relevant information.

 As he writes, “Social media thrives because it eschews such artificiality.”

 The rise of social media is also allowing celebrities, company executives and owners to reach out to people as individuals and showing themselves to be personally concerned with their product.